rubyworks/rulebow/README.md

     end
 ```

-These rules are then triggered via the `fire` command line, or
+These rules are then triggered via the command line, or as prerequisite
-as prerequiste actions, or other rules (see below).
-To make
+actions of other rules (see below).
+To make a trigger accessible via
-a trigger accessiable via the command line the rule must also
-be given a description, using the `desc` method before the
+the command line it must also be given a description, using the `desc`
-rule definition.
+method before the rule definition.

 ```ruby
     desc "run all unit tests"